Keeping it personal

 Identity thieves are after everything that contains your

-driver's licence, passport, investment reports, superannuation
+account information, bills, driver's licence, passport, investment

-documents that contain your tax file number.
+and any documents that contain your tax file number.

 How identity theft happens